robiulrafi/Azure-ML-Engineer-Nanodegree-Project-Portfolio/project_1/README.md

 While the disparity in accuracy appears slight, there exists a notable architectural contrast between the two approaches.
 While HyperDrive was limited to evaluating Logistic Regression from Sci-KitLearn, AutoML boasted an extensive repertoire of approximately 20 models for evaluation.
 This vast selection puts HyperDrive at a distinct disadvantage compared to AutoML, as AutoML offers a diverse pool of over 20 models available for selection during experiments.

 Moreover, AutoML extends its utility beyond model creation by offering model interpretation capabilities.
 This functionality proves beneficial in comprehending the rationale behind a model's predictions and gaining insight into the significance of individual features for specific tasks.
-Here are some illustrations below
+Here are some illustrations below:

 ![Image Alt Text](Artifacts/Capture_3_AML.PNG)

+The above figure demonstrates the feature importance of the given classification task.

+The below figures show us the
 ![Image Alt Text](Artifacts/Capture_5_AML.PNG)

 ![Image Alt Text](Artifacts/Capture_7_AML.PNG)